 |Innokin MVP 5 Mod

 |Vaporesso GEN S

 |VIEW BEST DEAL

 The science of vaping can be pretty detailed and complicated.
 You’re dealing with Ohm’s Law, batteries, power output, and resistances.

 To be 100% honest with you, I’m not an engineer, so I’m no expert on any of the above.

 But what I do know is how to get the most out of vape mods (and what all their settings do).

-The wattage of a box mod, in layman’s terms, is essentially the amount of power you tank from the battery and send to the atomizer.
+The wattage of a box mod, in layman’s terms, is essentially the amount of power you send from the mod’s battery to the atomizer (AKA your vape tank).

 The best wattage for vaping depends on two things:

 - Your coil head type (what’s it’s max rating)